• Email

 Comments

-1. Fran Haselden (@FranHaselden) says
+1. Fran Haselden (@FranHaselden) Avatar

 Thank you so much for sewing this.
 I’m a similar shape and was struggling to visual it.
 I want to make this for my 5 year anniversary so I want it to be spot on!